 The authors, Dr. Robin Miller and Dave Kahn, are full integrative medicine experts and the writing style in the new book is very approachable and illustrated through real patient experiences.
 The book provides an innovative approach to what it means to “be well,” by combining cutting edge science,ideas from conventional medicine, and her 33 years of treating patients to establish a new standard to being healthy through solutions made to maximize wellness physically, mentally, and emotionally.

-I am happy to say that I have been given permission to share an excerpt from HEALED: Health & Wellness for the 21st Century so you can learn the best dark chocolate health benefits too!
+I am happy to say that I have been given permission to share an excerpt from HEALED: Health & Wellness for the 21st Century.
+Here is my affiliate link to it on Amazon.
+Now, you can learn the best dark chocolate health benefits too!
 The book includes vital information on overcoming depression without drugs, living longer and happier (think coffee and chocolate) and improving your sex life (think Scream Cream).
 Without further ado, here is more information about dark chocolate benefits.

 Why Is Dark Chocolate Good You?

 HEALED: Health & Wellness for the 21st Century: Wisdom, Secrets, and Fun Straight From the Leading Edge